MarcoMuellner/domaindrivenjs/DESIGN_DOC.md

 ## 11. Conclusion

-domainify offers a modern, composable approach to implementing Domain-Driven Design in javascript applications.
+domaindrivenjs offers a modern, composable approach to implementing Domain-Driven Design in javascript applications.
 By leveraging Zod for schema validation and focusing on functional composition rather than inheritance, it provides a flexible foundation for building complex domain models.

 The library prioritizes developer experience with clear APIs, comprehensive error handling, and extensive documentation, making it accessible for teams of all experience levels.

-With its modular architecture and well-defined extension points, domainify can adapt to the specific needs of your domain while providing enough structure to enforce DDD best practices.
+With its modular architecture and well-defined extension points, domaindrivenjs can adapt to the specific needs of your domain while providing enough structure to enforce DDD best practices.

 ---